ibm-cloud-architecture/refarch-eda/docs-mk/concepts/service-mesh/index.md

 ![](./images/kube-pod-network.png)

 * Kube-proxy intercepts and controls where to forward the traffic, either to another worker node running your destination pod, or outside of the cluster
-* Kube proxy watches the API Server on the Master Node for the addition and removal of Services endpoints.
+* Kube-proxy watches the API Server on the Master Node for the addition and removal of Services endpoints.
 It configures the IPtable rules to capture the traffic for its ClusterIP and forwards it to one of the endpoints.
 * Worker nodes have internal DNS service and load balancer

 Within Kubernetes, Ingress is a service that balances network traffic workloads in your cluster by forwarding public or private requests to your apps.
-You use ingress when you need to support HTTP, HTTPS, TLS, load balancing, expose app outside of the cluster, and custom routing rules...
+You use `ingress` when you need to support HTTP, HTTPS, TLS, load balancing, expose app outside of the cluster, and custom routing rules...

-One ingress resource is required by namespace.
+One `ingress resource` is required by namespace.
 So if microservices are in the same namespace you can define a domain name for those services (e.g. assetmanagement.greencompute.ibmcase.com) and defined path for each service:

 ```yaml
 apiVersion: extensions/v1beta1